Last updated on May 20th, 2023 at 06:00 pm

 AI is fast-changing and easing several things, including online marketing.
-Using AI Chatbot one of the unnoticed ecommerce marketing strategies to boost sales in 2021 because it has a conversion rate of 40%.
+Using AI Chatbot is one of the unnoticed ecommerce marketing strategies to boost sales in 2021 because it has a conversion rate of 40%.

 Your customers want maximal attention, more than 50% of them even expect your customer support to be active 24/7 because 37% of them expect a quick response during an emergency.
 A Chatbox will relieve your customer support department and enhance their efficiency.

-Chatbots does two basic things:
+Chatbots do two basic things: